EsihleGubula/Bean-and-Bite-Bakery-Website-/README.md

 ## Project Overview

 Bean & Bite Bakery is a responsive bakery website created for a fictional artisan bakery established by childhood friends Maya and Liam.
-The bakery combines traditional artisan baking techniques with a modern and welcoming café environment.
+The bakery combines traditional artisan baking techniques with a modern and welcoming café environment.markd

 The website allows customers to explore Bean & Bite Bakery, view bakery products, learn about the bakery and its founders, find contact and location information, and place products into an online shopping cart.
 The website also includes a checkout and order confirmation flow.